 During sleep, your immune system releases proteins called cytokines, which help fight off infections.

 Moreover, lack of sleep can weaken your immune system after a TBI.
 According to a study on 164 adults, those who slept fewer than six hours each night were more likely to get sick than those who slept at least six hours.

 - Use natural sleep remedies.
 Herbal teas and melatonin can help relax your mind and get your sleep cycle back on track.

 - Try medications.
-If nothing else works, your doctor can prescribe medications that will help you sleep.
+If nothing else works, your doctor may be able to prescribe medications that can help you sleep.
 These should only be used as a last resort though because some drugs cause daytime drowsiness and cognitive problems.

 2. Eat More Antioxidants

 Antioxidants neutralize the effects of harmful free radicals in the brain, which helps reduce inflammation.
 This improves the communication between your cells, which boosts immune system functions.

 - Red kale